Web browser security summary

 High severity vulnerability reports 0 0 0 0

-Firefox has had 13 fully-disclosed vulnerability reports.
+Firefox has had 14 fully-disclosed vulnerability reports.
 2 were marked as moderately critical, 2 were marked as highly critical, and 0 were marked as extremely critical.
-There are still 4 remaining, all of which were marked as less critical or not critical.
+There are still 2 remaining, both of which were marked as less critical or not critical.

-Safari has had 2 fully-disclosed vulnerability reports.
-0 were marked as moderately critical, 1 was marked as highly critical, and 0 were marked as extremely critical.
-There is still 1 remaining, which was marked as less critical.
+Safari has had 4 fully-disclosed vulnerability reports.
+0 were marked as moderately critical, 2 were marked as highly critical, and 0 were marked as extremely critical.
+There are still 2 remaining, both of which were marked as less critical or not critical.

 Patch delay